Economics (Ph.D.)

 Capstone Experience in Major Field

 For Health and International fields, comprehensive field examinations are given twice a year, in January and June.
 Students should take their major field examination on the first date possible following completion of their field courses.
-To sit for the field examination, students must have passed both of their theory comprehensive examinations.
+To sit for the field examination, students must have passed both their theory comprehensive examinations.
 Students are permitted two attempts to pass the field examination.
-Petitions for a third attempt must be submitted within 4 weeks of the date that the department notifies the student of their second failure, and will be granted only in the case of extenuating circumstances.
 A student who does not show up on a scheduled test date will have the examination counted as one of their attempts.

-For the Environmental field, the student must successfully complete RECO #911 Natural and Environmental Resource Management or another approved course and arrange with their advisor to complete the field research paper requirement within 9 months of completing their final field course.
+For the Environmental field, the student must successfully complete RAM 911 Natural and Environmental Resource Management or another approved course and arrange with their advisor to complete the field research paper requirement within 9 months of completing their final field course.

 Graduate Economics Seminar